MikeMtnsn/gitops-bookinfo/README.md

 Repeat the steps from before.
 What do you expect will be the output?

 Maybe worth going back to `prod-v2` .... or?

+### What would it ake to deploy to another cluster?

+### What would it ake to deploy to another cloud provider or private cloud?

 # Exercise done